viamrobotics/docs/docs/installation/manage/_index.md

 After [installation](/installation/#install-viam-server), `viam-server` can be run directory on the command line.

-Running `viam-server` manually on the command line is the recommended method for macOS.
+Running `viam-server` on the command line is the recommended method for macOS.

 You can use the following commands to manage `viam-server` on the command line: